 Federal, State and local laws provide stiff penalties for violations of prohibitions related to controlled substances.
 Persons who knowingly and unlawfully traffic in illegal or controlled substances will be subject to prosecution and conviction including incarceration and fines or both.
 Persons found guilty of violating statutes relating to illegal or controlled substances may be ordered by the court to a facility designated by the Secretary of the Cabinet for Human Resources where a program of education, treatment, and rehabilitation shall be prescribed.
-Students and employees of Kentucky Christian University who desire specific information related to legal sanctions, criminal prosecution, and penalties for unlawful possession or distribution of illicit drugs and alcohol should contact the Office of the President, or consult the Kentucky Revised Statutes manual.
+Students and employees of Kentucky Christian University who desire specific information related to legal sanctions, criminal prosecution, and penalties for unlawful possession or distribution of illicit drugs and alcohol should contact the Office of the President, or consult the

+Kentucky Revised Statutes manual.

-Appendix B (6/1/23) TITLE IX, CLERY ACT, AND VAWA POLICY
+Appendix B TITLE IX, CLERY ACT, AND VAWA POLICY

 Policy.
-It is the policy of Kentucky Christian University that sexual misconduct including sexual harassment are unacceptable and will not be tolerated; therefore, sexual misconduct including sexual harassment committed by or upon a KCU student or employee is strictly prohibited.
+It is the policy of Kentucky Christian University that sexual misconduct is unacceptable and will not be tolerated; therefore, sexual misconduct committed by or upon a KCU student or employee is strictly prohibited.
 Reported violations of this policy will be investigated thoroughly and resolved promptly.
-Nothing in this policy limits Kentucky Christian University from taking disciplinary actions for violations of the University's code of conduct that do not fall under this policy.
-Furthermore, the procedures in this policy do not apply to violations of the University's code of conduct that are not covered by Title IX.

 Rationale.
 Relationships between men and women at Kentucky Christian University are guided by biblical principles of respect for other's feelings, rights, and responsibilities.
-The University is committed to its moral, educational, and legal obligations to provide policies, procedures, and programs that protect students and employees from sexual misconduct (both on and off campus) and to establish an environment in which unacceptable behavior will not be tolerated.
-Kentucky Christian University's religious beliefs are central to our educational mission.
-Therefore, Kentucky Christian University always operates in accordance with its sincerely held religious beliefs, and intends to comply with the following federal laws to the extent they do not conflict with those religious beliefs:
+The university is committed to its moral, educational, and legal obligations to provide policies, procedures, and programs that protect students and employees from sexual misconduct (both on and off campus) and to establish an environment in which unacceptable behavior will not be tolerated.
+Kentucky Christian University always operates in accordance with its sincerely held religious beliefs, and intends to comply with the following federal laws to the extent they do not conflict with those religious beliefs: